Relative and orbifold Gromov-Witten invariants: Method of proof

-Here $\Phi_X$ is the morphism denoted $\Phi$ above.
-We use $\sA$ to stand for the stack $\notn{\sA}{moduli of line bundle with section} = [\bbA^1/\GG_m]$, which includes $\BGm=[\{0\}/\GG_m]$ as a closed substack (of Artin type).
 We show below that the diagram has the following properties: \begin{enumerate} \item the virtual fundamental classes can be defined via perfect relative obstruction theories relative to the vertical arrows, and \item the hypotheses of \cite[Theorem~5.0.1]{costello} are satisfied for these choices. \end{enumerate}

-The stacks in the bottom row of this diagram require definition, which will be given explicitly in Section~\ref{sect:main-diagram}.
-For the moment, we note the following.
+The stacks in the bottom row of this diagram require definitions, which will be given explicitly in Sections~\ref{sec:universal} and ~\ref{sec:conclusion}.
+For the moment, we note the following: